goofballLogic/hyperset/hs2-api.md

 #####collectionName
 The unique identifier for the collection.
 #####item
 A JSON object specifying the itemId and contents of the item.
-The item *will* conform to the following shape:
+The item *will* conform to one of the two following shapes (the second of which is the same as the first, but omitting the id which will be created by the repository):

 	{
 		"id" : "--itemId--",
 		"content" : --itemContent--
 	}
-e.g.
+*or*

+	{
+		"content" : --itemContent--
+	}

+For example (following the first shape):

 	{
 		"id" : "NS2004",